OpenEvalProject/evals/manuscripts/elife-105150/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/105150/elife-105150-fig1-v1.jpg)

 **Figure 1.:** (A) Sequences of the W601 and CCEN DNA used to wrap histone octamers.
 The black text is W601 DNA, the black text highlighted in yellow is the portion of CDEII corresponding to the Mif2 footprint (Xiao et al., 2017), the cyan text is CDEIII, the sequence underlined in green is the CBF3 binding site (Guan et al., 2021), and the blue text is the pericentromeric DNA sequence just downstream of CDEIII on chromosome III.
 (B) Chromatogram representing elution fractions from size-exclusion chromatography column used to purify wrapped NCPs from excess free DNA.
 260 nm signal is shown for both W601 and CCEN NCPs.
 (C) Native gel of elution fractions indicated in the chromatogram in (B).
 NCPs from both SEC Fraction 6 and SEC Fraction 7 were used to collect data on the optical trap.
-There was no statistically significant difference between rupture forces of assemblies measured with NCPs from either Fraction 6 or Fraction 7.Figure 1—source data 1.Figure 1C, including the relevant bands and conditions.Figure 1—source data 2.Figure 1C.
+There was no statistically significant difference between rupture forces of assemblies measured with NCPs from either Fraction 6 or Fraction 7.

 Before determining the quantitative rupture strength that each kinetochore assembly could withstand, we confirmed that the recombinant elements could spontaneously build a functional kinetochore as previously described (Hamilton et al., 2020).
 Briefly, the NCPs bearing His6-tags were bound directly to polystyrene microbeads via anti-His6 antibodies.
 The remaining subcomplexes, which did not have His6-tags, were added free in solution and bound to the beads only indirectly by assembling with the directly tethered, His6-tagged NCP.
 Using a laser trap to manipulate individual beads, we tested the kinetochore assemblies for their ability to bind microtubules.
 Each bead was brought to the dynamic plus end of a microtubule anchored onto the surface of the flow chamber.
 If the bead bound to the microtubule when released from the laser trap, then the kinetochore assembly was designated as functional, and the bead was used for the rupture force assay.